vsivsi/meteor-file-collection/README.md

 I haven't changed the API at all and all the readme should still apply.

+The 'locking' system is completely removed and all submodules have been pulled into this single repo.

 I removed the global export so you will need to use this however:

 ```import {FileCollection} from "meteor/vsivsi:file-collection";```